ninadmhatre/simple-assertions/README.md

 # simple-assertions

-Assertion library (skeleton) heavily inspired from `assertpy` but without batteries!
+Assertion library (skeleton) inspired from `assertpy` but without batteries! also allows to convert all the assertions to warnings, just like delayed asserts.

 # Motivation